department-of-veterans-affairs/PseudoVet/proof_of_concept/README.md

 options and keys assigned necessary to use the APPOINTMENT MENU's, MAKE APPOINTMENT OPTION

+## ELECTRONIC SIGNATURE CODE
+If you don't know the electronic signature code, it will be necessary to run ^CLEAR ELECTRONIC SIGNATURE CODE [XUSESIG CLEAR] To get there from VISTA> (or a different namespace if you are using something besides eHMP Silver VistA ...
+D ^XUP followed by XUSER and then CLEAR ELECTRONIC SIGNATURE CODE
+You will be prompted to select what user you need to clear it for...

 ## Configuration file
 See the sample.demo.config file under the ../config folder
 - copy the sample.demo.config file to demo.config (new file)